TziviMaklev/enqode_assigment/zero_trust_score_widget/README.md

 This Vue.js component visualizes a company's Zero-Trust Score based on provided metrics.
 It's built using Vue.js 3.x and Vuetify, making it easy to integrate into your Vue applications.

+## runs on Vuetify
+- Copying the Vuetify files:  App.vue , ZeroTrustScoreWidget.vue ,date.json and style.css .
+- In the ZeroTrustScoreWidget file from the <script> tag delete the link to style.css .
+  -העת הקבצים App.vue
 ## Features

 - Displays overall Zero-Trust Score